 The choice isn't always mutually exclusive.
 Many organizations adopt a hybrid approach, leveraging both data lakes and data warehouses to meet diverse needs.
 A data lake can serve as a staging area and source for a data warehouse, or they can operate in parallel for different analytical workloads.

 For example, raw sensor data from IoT devices might be streamed into a data lake for real-time monitoring and anomaly detection by data scientists.
 Simultaneously, curated sales and customer data could be fed into a data warehouse for regular business reporting by marketing teams.
-Understanding concepts like Microservices Architecture can also inform how data is collected and processed from various distributed sources before landing in these repositories.

 Diagram showing a hybrid architecture combining a data lake and a data warehouse